-Grantee: United States Army Corps of Engineers
+Grantee: Unite d States Army Corps of Ei ngineers . ds: Total Project A mount: \$263,046 Rlack Bridge is owned and operated by t hoArmy

-Grant Amount:

-Matching Funds: \$238,046

-Total Project Amount: \$263,046

 Black Bridge is owned and operated by the Army Corps of Engineers and is a 544-acre multi-use wildlife area near Las Animas, CO, at the confluence of the Purgatoire and Arkansas Rivers.
 This project aims to restore riparian areas by removing invasive tamarisk within the Black Bridge area.
-This project will remove

-55 acres of invasive tamarisk along the Las Animas River.
+This project will remove 55 acres of invasive tamarisk along the Las Animas

+River.
 This removal willincrease water quantity and quality, open wildlife corridors, increase native riparian vegetation growth, provide recreational access, and increase the utilization of the riparian corridor by the current turkey population.
 This project also includes planting the existing 40 acre food plots with a dryland seed mix suitable for turkeys and other wildlife.